Time Management Activities For Employees

 • What activities from the first list relate to the second list?

-• Can you think of five activities you didn’t do yesterday, that will help you perform well at your next office meeting?
+• Can you think of five activities you didn’t do yesterday that will help you perform well at your next office meeting?

-This little exercise is about helping your team understand the relation between our performances and the activities we spend time on.
+This little exercise is about helping your team understand the relationship between our performances and the activities we spend time on.
 It will also help them gain a clearer perspective on what they waste time on.

-The occasional office chatter is an essential part of a healthy working environment.
-It should be encouraged.
-However, if employees spend hours each day doing that, while there are multiple emails and other work tasks to get to, this isn’t very productive and will likely result in poor performance.
+However, if employees spend hours each day doing that while there are multiple emails and other work tasks to get to, this isn’t very productive and will likely result in poor performance.

 Better Team Collaboration Activities

-“Alone we can do so little.
-Together we can do so much.” – Helen Keller
+“Alone, we can do so little.
+Together we can do so much.” – Helen Keller.

 There are many advantages to teamwork.
-It helps colleagues to learn from each other, and it promotes strong work relationships, among other things.
-Besides these significant advantages, team collaboration also helps to improve productivity.
+It helps colleagues learn from each other and promotes strong work relationships, among other things.

 The following two games are a great illustration of this.